 Post-traumatic stress disorder (PTSD) affects approximately eight million adults in the United States during any given year, and 7-8% of the population will experience PTSD at some point in their lives.
 These eye-opening numbers are what drive psychotherapists like David Salvage, MD, FAPM, to find innovative therapies to help those who suffer from this debilitating mental disorder.
-If PTSD affects you or a loved one, call Dr. Salvage’s Brooklyn (Park Slope area) or Tribeca (Civic Center area), New York, location or request an appointment using the online scheduler.
+If PTSD affects you or a loved one, call Dr. Salvage’s Brooklyn (Park Slope area) or Financial District, New York, locations or request an appointment using the online scheduler.

 One of the most basic human imperatives is a flight or fight response, which is designed to protect them from harm.
 When this instinct comes up against a traumatic or dangerous event, it can leave people with residual effects that usually resolve themselves after some time.